 - Problems on opening bowels

-Hormonal imbalance – The menstrual cycle is run by a delicate balance between the female sex hormones oestrogen and progesterone.
-Endometriosis is thought to be exacerbated by higher than normal oestrogen levels.
-This explains why some men treated with oestrogen drugs develop the condition.
+Hormonal imbalance: the menstrual cycle is run by a delicate balance between the female sex hormones oestrogen and progesterone.
+Endometriosis is thought to be exacerbated by higher than normal oestrogen levels – which explains why some men treated with oestrogen drugs develop the condition.

-Stress – High stress levels have also been identified as a possible risk factor for endometriosis.
+Stress: high stress levels have also been identified as a possible risk factor for endometriosis.
 Stress leads to high levels of the adrenal hormone cortisol.
-The problem with high cortisol levels is that cortisol and progesterone compete in the body, so when cortisol levels are high progesterone can’t properly communicate with cells.
-This leads to a progesterone oestrogen imbalance that is implicated in endometriosis.
+Since cortisol and progesterone compete, high cortisol levels lead to progesterone being unable to properly communicate with cells.
+This leads to a progesterone/oestrogen imbalance, which is implicated in endometriosis.

-If you feel your symptoms may be linked to a food allergy or intolerance you may want to consider a simple finger prick blood test to assess this.
-Once any allergens are identified, Smart Nutrition could advise you on practical ways to cut out or reduce these foods and a list of menu ideas of alternatives could also be provided to make the transition as painless as possible.
-Food Allergy or Intolerance Testing.
+If you feel your symptoms may be linked to a food allergy or intolerance, a simple finger prick blood test assesses this.
+Once any allergens are identified, Smart Nutrition can advise you on practical ways to cut out or reduce these foods.
+We can also provide menu ideas and alternative foods to make the transition as painless as possible.